Cognigy/Documentation/docs/ai/analyze/goals-and-tasks/goals.md

 Decide whether you want to track money, time, or both:

 - **Money Saved**.
 Track cost savings.
 To set the currency, go to **Manage > Settings > Currency Settings** and select a currency type from the **Set Standard Currency** list.
 You can select only one type of currency per Project.
 - **Revenue Earned**.
-Monitor financial performance.
+Monitor the additional revenue you earn by automating the process with the AI Agent.
 To set the currency, go to **Manage > Settings > Currency Settings** and select a currency type from the **Set Standard Currency** list.
 You can select only one type of currency per Project.
 - **Time Saved**.
 Measure the amount of time a person would have spent on the task.
 This metric shows the human time saved each time the goal is achieved.

 ### Create a Goal